AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/13-file-format.md

     - **input/bindingconstraints/&lt;id&gt;_gt.txt**
     - **input/bindingconstraints/&lt;id&gt;_eq.txt**

-    Each of these files must have 8674 rows and N >= 1 columns, the same number for all.
+    Each of these files must have 8674 rows and N >= 1 columns, the same number for the 3 files.

 - In file **input/bindingconstraints/bindingconstraints.ini**, add property `group` to every section
 - Binding constraints in the same group must have the same number of RHS columns (3 files described above)